js-joda/js-joda/README.md

 + **js-joda** is an **immutable data and time library** for javascript.
 It provides a **simple, domain-driven and clean API** based on the **ISO8601** calendar.

-+ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threeten, that is the base for JSR-310 implementation of the Java SE 8 java.time package.

 + js-joda has a lightweight footprint, only **36 kB minified and compressed**, no third party dependencies.

 + js-joda is **fast**.
 It is about 2 to 10 times faster than other javascript date libraries.